 Consider throwing a pre-launch campaign to build hype for your own product launch.
 You'll be able to draw attention to your product and greatly extend your promotional reach by drawing in new social media followers and email subscribers.
 This is a great way to give your official launch a significant boost.

 Sponsored Campaigns 💪

-If you do want to pair with an influencer to run a campaign there are two different routes you can take:
+To run a sponsored campaign, there are two different routes you can take:

-- You can run your own campaign and reach out to influencers and ask them to promote your campaign.
+- Run your own campaign and reach out to influencers to ask them to promote your campaign.

-- You can provide influencers with your own product and ask them to run a giveaway for it in exchange for money, product, or even just the engaging content.
+- Sponsor your products to influencers and ask them to run a campaign for it in exchange for money, product, or even just the engaging content.

-Partnering up with an influencer isn't only great for individual campaigns.
-If you're able to develop a meaningful relationship with an influencer then you'll put yourself in position to acquire a powerful brand ambassador who can do wonders for your long-term promotional efforts.
+The great thing is, sponsorship can go beyond just one campaign.
+If you're able to develop a meaningful relationship with an influencer, then you'll put yourself in position to acquire a powerful brand ambassador who can do wonders for your long-term promotional efforts.

 Partner Campaigns 🤝